ajrcarey/pdfium-render/README.md

 Version 0.7.2 adds object groups for manipulating and transforming groups of page objects as if they were a single object, and the `PdfPages::watermark()` function for applying individualized watermarks to any or all pages in a document.

+Version 0.7.6 adds additional properties to the `PdfPageText` and `PdfPageObject` objects.

 ## Porting existing Pdfium code from other languages